2017 Nissan Rogue Sport costs $22,360 to start, Darwin may be proud

 After all, the pint-sized Nissan crossover making its way to the U.S. as the Rogue Sport (around the world and in Canada it's called the Qashqai) fills a natural niche in the crossover lineup that opened between the small-ish Juke and larger Rogue.
 The order of the natural world would lead us to believe that where a niche opens, there will be a crossover to fill it.

-Priced nearly exactly between the Nissan Juke and Nissan Rogue, the Nissan Rogue Sport starts at $22,360 (including destination) for a front-drive S model equipped with 16-inch wheels, cloth seats, 4-speaker stereo with USB and Bluetooth connectivity, a rearview camera, and an opportunity for an active lifestyle—if you don't have one already.
+Priced nearly exactly between the Nissan Juke and Nissan Rogue, the Nissan Rogue Sport starts at $22,360 (including destination) for a front-drive S model equipped with 16-inch wheels, cloth seats, 4-speaker stereo with USB and Bluetooth connectivity and a 5.0-inch display screen, a rearview camera, and an opportunity for an active lifestyle—if you don't have one already.

 MUST SEE: Nissan's multi-prong crossover approach may pay off

-Stepping up to a better equipped Nissan Rogue Sport SV will cost $23,960 for a front-drive model that adds an uprated stereo, 17-inch wheels, dual-zone climate control, keyless ignition, automatic headlights, and a cargo management system for your active lifestyle.
+Stepping up to a better equipped Nissan Rogue Sport SV will cost $23,960 for a front-drive model that adds an uprated stereo with a 5.0-inch display, 17-inch wheels, dual-zone climate control, keyless ignition, automatic headlights, and a cargo management system for your active lifestyle.

-Opting for the top-trim Nissan Rogue Sport SL model nets leather interior, 19-inch wheels, heated front seats, a surround-view camera system, a leather-wrapped steering wheel and shift knob, and more activity for your lifestyle, probably.
+Opting for the top-trim Nissan Rogue Sport SL model nets leather interior, 19-inch wheels, heated front seats, a surround-view camera system, a 7.0-inch touchscreen for infotainment, a leather-wrapped steering wheel and shift knob, and more activity for your lifestyle, probably.
 Front-drive SL models cost $27,010.

 Nissan has detailed a few packages for the Nissan Rogue Sport including an S Appearance package, the SV All-Weather package, SV and SL Premium packages, and an SL Platinum package, but didn't say how much those would cost.
 Active safety features including blind-spot monitors, active lane control, and forward collision warning with automatic emergency braking are available, but Nissan didn't discuss pricing for those features.
 All-wheel drive is available on every model for $1,350.

-Note: Note to readers: An earlier version of this story didn't include standard sizes for infotainment among the trims.
-This version has been updated with that information.